-DISCUSSION
+3. DISCUSSION

-The strategies address the key issues that face a utility when preparing, responding and recovering from a hurricane disaster.
+The strategies address the key issues that face a utility when preparing, responding and recovering from a tornado or similar disaster.
 We look at the challenges from an administrative, engineering/operational, and financial perspective providing examples from past experiences of the challenges, mistakes and lessons learned from previous disaster events drawing from various case studies associated with public works/ESF3 operations following catastrophic disasters.

-CONCLUSION
+4. CONCLUSION